Joaquín Menini

-Joaquín Menini (born 18 August 1991) is an Argentine field hockey player who plays as a forward for Dutch Hoofdklasse club Rotterdam and the Spanish national team.
+Joaquín Raúl Menini Suero (born 18 August 1991) is a field hockey player who plays as a forward for Dutch Hoofdklasse club Rotterdam.
+Born in Argentina, he represents Spain at international level.
+He previously played for his country of birth national team.

 He was part of the Argentine team that won gold in men's field hockey at the 2016 Summer Olympics in Rio de Janeiro.

 International career

 Argentina

 He made his debut for the Argentina national team in 2011 in a Champions Challenge's tournament played in South Africa.
 He won his first gold medal in 2014 South American Games.
 Menini was part of the Argentina squad that won the bronze medal 2014 World Cup, he also played at the 2018 World Cup.

 Spain

 Due to having a Spanish passport alongside his Argentinian one he was eligible to play for Spain in February 2022 after not having played for Argentina for three years.
 He made his debut for Spain against England on 4 February 2022.